Benefice: Pluralism

 The holder of more than one benefice, later known as a pluralist, could keep the revenue to which he was entitled and pay lesser sums to deputies to carry out the corresponding duties.

 By a Decree of the Lateran Council of 1215 no clerk could hold two benefices with cure of souls, and if a beneficed clerk took a second benefice with cure of souls, he vacated ipso facto his first benefice.
 Dispensations could easily be obtained from Rome.

 The benefice system was open to abuse.
 Acquisitive prelates occasionally held multiple major benefices.
 The holding of more than one benefice is termed pluralism (unrelated to the political theory of the same name).
 An English example was Stigand, Archbishop of Canterbury (1052–72).

 After the Reformation, the new denominations generally adopted systems of ecclesiastical polity that did not entail benefices and the Second Vatican Council (1962–1965) called "for the abandonment or reform of the system of benefices".

 French Revolution

 The French Revolution replaced France's system by the Civil Constitution of the Clergy following debates and a report headed by Louis-Simon Martineau in 1790, confiscating all endowments of the church, which was until then the highest order (premier ordre) of the Ancien Régime; instead, the state awarded a salary to the formerly endowment-dependent clergy, and abolished canons, prebendaries and chaplains.
 This constitution kept the separation between the nomination (advowson) and the canonical institution (benefice/living, which conferred a jurisdiction) but the state set a fixed system of salaries and would elect the metropolitan bishops who in turn would elect the curates.

 Parts of these changes remain such as the abolition of the three historic roles mentioned, and the constitution is still in force in Belgium.

+Contemporary developments

+The Second Vatican Council ruled that diocesan bishops should all have complete freedom "in bestowing offices and benefices" and therefore "rights or privileges which in any way limit this freedom [were] to be suppressed".